Montana-Code-School/know_thyself/README.md

 - In knowthyself/frontend... ```npm install```

 This will install all the dependencies needed to run locally.

+* To setup Oauth login
+- go to console.developer.google.com
+- creat a new project
+- search from Oauth api
+- from there create credientials => create Oauth client ID
+- in credientals => Oauth consent screen
+- add authorized domain - it will be localhost://3000
+- go back to credentials => click on your project
+- add your origin URI (eg.localhost://3000) and your redirect URI (eg localhost://3000/auth/google & localhost://3000/profile)
+- add client secret and client ID
+- make an .env file in the root directory and plug in all this information
+- .env files are formatted like this ```SOME_VAR=somevalue```

 To run locally you need to...
 - Have two instances of terminal open